-49ers: McHardie and McKenzie ‘luck’ their way into the lead
+49ers: McHardie and McKenzie, the McKiwis ‘luck’ their way into the lead

 With three qualifying races completed for the 91-strong 49er Men’s fleet across three groups, two Austrian teams find themselves in second and third overall.
 Just a point off the lead are Keanu Prettner and Jakob Flachberger and two points them are fellow Austrians Ben Bildstein and David Hussl enjoying a resurgence of form after a lacklustre 2023 season.
 The AUT crews are currently bettered only by the young New Zealanders, Isaac McHardie and Will McKenzie, who won two of their four races in the red group.

 “Maybe we were a bit lucky,” grinned McHardie after surviving a light wind battle where 7 knots was the windiest part of their day.
 “You’ve just got to keep racing to the very end of the race.
 There was a lot of passing lines out there so you had to make the most of every single passing lane there was.”

 It has been a very useful start to the regatta which serves as part of the trials to decide who will represent New Zealand at next year’s Olympic Games.
 “The aim is to win the event or do the best we can,” said McKenzie.
 “We’ve got to keep on doing the simple things well and see how we go.”

 Doing the simple things well was also what the brothers from Thailand, Don and Dylan Whitcraft, felt that they had executed well.
 “It was reminding ourselves to stick to the basics like sail on the lifted tack as often as possible,” said Don, who steers the boat.
 They currently sit in 8th overall, which bodes well for their goal of qualifying to compete at next year’s Olympics.
 Their next opportunity to book an Olympic berth comes up next month at the Asian Championships which also happens to be taking place in Thailand.